 Choosing your Options

-- does the subject fit the career the student wishes to follow
+- Does the subject fit with the career the student wishes to follow?

-- is the subject one that appeals to the student
+- Does the subject appeal to the student?

-- is there an advantage to the taking of this subject beyond the purely "useful"
+- Is there an advantage to taking this subject beyond the purely "useful"?

 In making choices, parents and students should consider all of the factors above.
 Refer also to resources including 'The Future of Jobs' and 'Tips for Selecting NCEA Subjects'.
 Please also read on before selecting subjects.

-Where there is doubt as to the choice of subjects then; the teacher of a subject may be consulted or the Head of Department for a subject.
+Where there is doubt as to the choice of subjects, then the teacher of a subject may be consulted or the Head of Department for that subject.

 Any difficulties or further need for advice should be referred to your Dean or you can make contact with Mr. Cowie who is in charge of the timetable.

-Advice as to the relationship between careers and subject choice should be referred to the Careers Adviser.
+Advice as to the relationship between careers and subject choice should be referred to the school's Careers Advisor Mr Hickey.